Organized crime in London, Ontario: History of the London Klan

 Looking to avoid an international incident, Bratton was sent back to Ontario on June 11, where he was received warmly.
 Bratton continued his medical practice in London.
-Most Londoners seeking medical attention chose to overlook his associations with the KKK in favor of his experience as a Civil War surgeon, which brought skills that were highly sought after at the time.
+Most Londoners seeking medical attention chose to overlook his associations with the KKK in favour of his experience as a Civil War surgeon, which brought skills that were highly sought after at the time.
 There was also a pamphlet released by a local man with shared sympathies, that gave Bratton a positive image and denounced accusations of his involvement with hate groups.
 He also began secretly making major contributions to the construction of the London chapter, though he would adamantly deny these claims.
 In 1882, the most notorious incident in the London area would occur when members of the London chapter of the KKK set fire to the Harrison residence on Wellington Road South.
 The Harrisons were an African-American family that had escaped slavery in Kentucky and Missouri, then fled to Canada in 1854 via the Underground Railroad.
 They had been dealing with discrimination in London, so they had decided to move to Windsor, Ontario.
 Two days later the house was burned to the ground.
 No one was injured in the blaze.
 The son of the Harrison's, Richard Harrison returned to London in 1934.
 Harrison had become an acclaimed African-American actor in the United States.
 Upon his return he made claims that the Ku Klux Klan had burned down his family home as a "going away celebration".

 Bratton would return to South Carolina in the 1880s, but left behind an influential impact on the community that would see the rise of the Ku Klux Klan in London, Ontario during the 1890s and 1900s.
 By the 1920s, the rise of the "Second Klan" in the United States had further spurred on expansion and recruitment in Canada.
 This saw membership in London reach an all-time high.
 In 1922, J.H.
 Hawkins who was one of the original founders of the KKK in Canada, would visit a rally of thousands of members and initiates in London and stated that the Canadian Ku Klux Klan was not lawless, that it abided by the laws of the nation, but that it would promote changing those laws it didn't support or did "not meet the needs of the country".
 A 1925 photograph of garbed Canadian Klansmen published by the London Advertiser demonstrated that the Klan robes in Canada differed from those in the United States by including a maple leaf opposite the cross insignia.